 Defended Whirlpool in consumer class action against plaintiffs' claims of breach of implied warranty.
 Responsible for briefing a motion to decertify the class and for preparing key expert witnesses for trial, including defending expert depositions.
 Case settled before trial.

 Trial counsel in a five-week arbitration involving a multi-billion dollar infrastructure project.
-Cross-examined respondents' damages expert and drafted a motion to exclude respondents' liability expert (respondents' withdrew proffered expert before motion was decided).
+Cross-examined respondents' damages expert.

 YAZ®/Yasmin® Product Liability Litigation